fleimink/otio/README.md

 6.1 or in a folder, right-click and select open in terminal (GNOME) (In KDE it's different)

-8. Console: pip install -r requirements.txt
+8. pip install -r requirements.txt

 9 Console: python3 main.py

+9.1 UI: python3 mainui.py